New self-serve pricingLearn more

 On the surface, passwordless authentication is a pretty straightforward concept.
 It's simply allowing users to access an online account, application, or website without the use of a password.

-Under the surface, however, there’s a lot going on.
-There are many different types of passwordless authentication factors, many different ways that passwordless login can be applied in an auth flow, and many different reasons why traditional passwords are no longer a secure or convenient way to verify a user’s identity.
+Under the surface, however, there's a lot going on.
+There are many different types of passwordless authentication factors, many different ways that passwordless login can be applied in an auth flow, and many different reasons why traditional passwords are no longer a secure or convenient way to verify a user's identity.
+Let's tackle these topics one by one — starting with the reasons why passwordless authentication is necessary in the first place.

 What’s wrong with traditional passwords?